-Proofreading jobs are usually not always available on this website, but you can check it time to time to see if they have an opening.
+Proofreading jobs are usually not always available on this website, but you can check it time to time to see if they have any opening.

 11. Sibia Proofreading

-Sibia provides proofreading, essay review, and copy editing services to businesses, graduate and college students, authors, researchers, professors and professionals from around the world.
+Sibia provides proofreading, essay review, and copy editing services to businesses, graduate/college students, authors, researchers, professors and professionals from around the world.

-Usually, you must have some previous experience along with a degree.
-Though it isn’t necessary, it will give you more preference.
+You must have some proofreading experience along with a degree to join their company.
+Though it isn’t necessary, but it will give you more preference over others.

 As of now, they are currently not hiring any proofreader.
-But, you can bookmark this website to check any job opening.
+But, you can bookmark this website to check any job openings in the future.

 12. Artisan Talent

-So, if you think you’re a good match for them, then apply for the job.
+If you think you’re a good match for them, then ensure to apply.

 13. Academia Research